Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain, Howe duality and the interchiral algebra: Appendix B: Lie algebras , , and

 The completed algebra $\bglinf$ is then defined as a Lie algebra of infinite matrices with a possibly infinite number of non-zero elements but the matrix still has a finite number of non-zero diagonals, those which are along the main diagonal containing the Cartan elements $\Egl_{n,n}$.
 This completion can be also described using a formal algebraic completion of the Cartan subalgebra in $\glinf$, see~\cite{Kac-book}.

 Recall that we introduced the Lie algebra $\interch$ in the end of Sec.~\ref{sec:comm-rel-interch} -- it is a Lie algebra of our local operators.
-We then define an embedding of $\interch$ (and also $\interchco$) into $\bglinf$ in the following way.
-We first introduce new fermionic modes $\nfer^{\alpha}_m$, for $\alpha=1, 2$ and $m\in\oZ$, and reorganize the modes of the left and right symplectic fermions, $\psi^{\alpha}_n$ and $\bar{\psi}^{\alpha}_n$, such that the left modes are identified with even modes of $\nfer$'s and the right fermionic modes correspond to odd modes of $\nfer$'s:
+We now define an embedding of $\interch$ into $\bglinf$, or more precisely to its central extension~$\bglinf'$ due to the presence of $L_0$ and $\bar{L}_0$ operators (see Sec.~\ref{sec:spinf}), in the following way.
+First, we introduce new fermionic modes $\nfer^{\alpha}_m$, for $\alpha=1, 2$ and $m\in\oZ$, and reorganize the modes of the chiral and anti-chiral symplectic fermions, $\psi^{\alpha}_n$ and $\bar{\psi}^{\alpha}_n$, such that the chiral modes are identified with even modes of $\nfer$'s and the anti-chiral ones correspond to odd modes of $\nfer$'s:

 Recall that we also have a pair of modes $\phi^{1,2}_0$ conjugate to $\nfer^{2,1}_0$ -- we do not use new notations for them.
-Under the identification~\eqref{nfer-sferm}, it is then easy to see that the scaling limit of our $\gl_N$ algebras described in Sec.~\ref{sec:spinf}, and in more precise terms in App.~\AppLim, is given by the basic representation~\eqref{basic-rep} of $\glinf$ where one should include also bilinears like $\nfer^{2}_n\phim_0$, {\it etc.} The Lie algebra $\interch$ which has basis elements as infinite sums of $\Egl_{n,m}$'s can be now embedded into $\bglinf$.
-Indeed, the Virasoro-like generators $L^{(l)}_{n}$ are the sums of bilinears in the $\nfer$ modes that have infinite number of terms like $\nferp_{2k}\nferm_{-2k+n}$ and all these terms belong to the same diagonal along the main one containing the Cartan elements $\nferp_{k}\nferm_{-k}$.
-Therefore any finite linear combination of $L^{(l)}_{n}$ belongs to $\bglinf$, and similarly for $\bar{L}^{(l)}_{n}$.
-Note then that the basis elements $\enrg^{(l)}_n$ are given by the sums containing infinite number of terms like $\nferp_{2k}\nferm_{-2k+1+n}$ and they also belong to $\bglinf$.
-Finally, we obtain that any linear and finite combination of basis elements in $\interch$ belongs to $\bglinf$.
-We use this embedding $\interch\hookrightarrow\bglinf$ in the main text for defining appropriate completions of our modules such that the completions contain images under the action of the local operators from the interchiral algebra $\interchalg$.
+Under the identification~\eqref{nfer-sferm}, it is then easy to see that the scaling limit of our $\gl_N$ algebras described in Sec.~\ref{sec:spinf}, and in more precise terms using direct limits in App.~\AppLim, is given by the basic representation~\eqref{basic-rep} of $\glinf$ where one also includes bilinears like $\nfer^{2}_n\phim_0$, {\it etc.} The Lie algebra $\interch$ which has basis elements as infinite sums of $\Egl_{n,m}$'s can be now embedded into the $\bglinf'$ algebra.
+Indeed, the Virasoro-like generators $L^{(l)}_{n}$ are the sums of bilinears in the $\nfer$ modes that have infinite number of terms like $\nord{\nferp_{2k}\nferm_{-2k+2n}}$ and all these terms belong to the same diagonal along the main one containing the Cartan elements $\nferp_{k}\nferm_{-k}$.
+Therefore, any finite linear combination of $L^{(l)}_{n}$ belongs to $\bglinf'$, and similarly for $\bar{L}^{(l)}_{n}$.
+Note then that the basis elements $\enrg^{(l)}_n$ are given by the sums containing infinite number of terms like $\nferp_{2k}\nferm_{-2k-2n+1}$ and they also belong to $\bglinf'$.
+Finally, we obtain that any linear and finite combination of basis elements in $\interch$ belongs to $\bglinf'$.